Forest-Economics-Goettingen/optimLanduse/README.md

 those of forests.
 The land-cover composition of the ecologic bundle differs fundamentally from the currently observed portfolio.
-The ecological indicators are therefore apparently not sufficient to approximate the farmers’ current perceptions.
+The ecological indicators are therefore apparently not sufficient to approximate the farmer’s current perceptions.

 ### 4.2.3 Immediate Economic Success